Meeds-io/whitepaper/en/1-who-we-are.md

 The Meeds Association intends to progressively hand over control of the Meeds protocol and treasuries to the _Meeds DAO_, which is the decentralized autonomous organization that represents the decentralized governance arm of the Meeds ecosystem, empowering the community to participate in decision-making, proposal voting, and protocol upgrades.

-The relationship between the Meeds Association and Meeds DAO involves how they operate in the real world.
-The Meeds Association is a traditional organization with members and a board of directors under specific legal and regulatory frameworks.
-In the real world, the Meeds Association may organize events, provide services, and advocate for its members.
+The relationship between the Meeds Association and the Meeds DAO involves how they operate in the real world.
+The Association is a traditional organization with members and a board of directors under specific legal and regulatory frameworks.
+It may organize events, provide services, and advocate for its members.
 It may also have a physical office and staff members.
 Meeds DAO, on the other hand, operates without a central authority and makes decisions through members' consensus using blockchain-based voting mechanisms.
 It may also engage in activities such as funding projects, managing assets, and making decisions through smart contracts.

 The WoM is built as open-source software ([github.com/meeds-io](https://github.com/meeds-io)) and hosted by partners selected by the Meeds Association on behalf of the Meeds DAO.